 Dennis Lingohr captured this photo of an adult with its young — a reminder of the enduring benefit of habitat conservation.

-Read more about how American Prairie Reserve contributes to the ongoing preservation of avian diversity in the United States.
+Read more about how American Prairie contributes to the ongoing preservation of avian diversity in the United States.

 Sandhill Crane recording provided by Acoustic Atlas, Montana State University Library.